 You can buy Aladdin HERE.

 Despite the fact that there is nothing particularly related to the Marvel universe in the parks right now, I have included this on the list as very soon there will be major updates that will include it.
-Disney’s Hotel New York is currently closed for refurbishment and will be reopened in summer 2020 as Hotel New York – The Art of Marvel.
+Disney’s Hotel New York is currently closed for refurbishment and will be reopened in late 2020 as Hotel New York – The Art of Marvel.
 On top of this, later this year Rockin’ Rollercoaster featuring Aerosmith will be refurbished with a new Iron Man themed overlay.

 Last year also introduced the first Summer of Superheroes season featuring